eveMstmua/eveMstmua.github.io/_pages/candy.md

     title: "Music"
     excerpt: "Yico, disco, etc."
 feature_row2:
-  - image_path: /assets/images/candy-food-keseason1.jpg
+  - image_path: /assets/images/candy-food-keseason1.png
     alt: "the night they met for the first time."
-    title: "I just want to have dinner with you."
+    title: ""I just want to have dinner with you!""
     excerpt: "All kinds of food I enjoy."
     url: "#test-link"
     btn_label: "Read More"